GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 `idat_threads`, `idat_max_time` and `idat_max_memomy`:
   - These resources will be used when converting from IDAT to GTC with gencall.
-  - From tests, this step works pretty well with minimal resources.
+  - From experience, this step works pretty well with minimal resources.
-  - Try it with the default ones, and only edit if your unsatisfied with the outcome.
+  - Try it with the default ones, and only edit if you are unsatisfied with the outcome.
   - Requesting minimal resources will enable your jobs to fit within the cracks and get submitted well ahead of other jobs that are requesting massive resources.

 `gtc_threads`, `gtc_max_time` and `gtc_max_memomy`: